 Joan T.A.
 Gabel is the Robert J. Trulaske, Sr. Dean at the Trulaske College of Business at the University of Missouri.

+Dean Gabel previously served as a DeSantis Professor and Chair of the Department of Risk Management/Insurance, Real Estate & Legal Studies at the Florida State University (FSU) College of Business.
+She also was Director of International Relations for the College of Business at FSU.
 Dean Gabel joined Florida State University in 2007 after serving on the faculty of the Robinson College of Business at Georgia State University for 11 years.
-At Georgia State, she was interim director of the Institute of International Business and faculty director of the Atlanta Compliance and Ethics Roundtable.
+At Georgia State, she was Interim Director of the Institute of International Business and Faculty Director of the Atlanta Compliance and Ethics Roundtable.

 She is the recipient of numerous awards, including the Charles M. Hewitt Teaching Award, the Kay Duffy Service Award and the Bunche, Kemper and Holmes‐Cardozo Awards for Excellence in Research.
-Her work also has been placed on the National Law Journal’s “Worth Reading” list.
+Her work has been placed on the National Law Journal’s “Worth Reading” list.
 Dean Gabel has served as editor‐in‐chief of the American Business Law Journal and the Journal of Legal Studies in Business.
-She received her bachelor’s degree from Haverford College and her juris doctorate from the University of Georgia.
+She earned her bachelor’s degree from Haverford College and her juris doctorate from the University of Georgia.